spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <br />

-1. You obtain a pairing code in Palette that you will use later.
+1. You obtain the Palette PCG installer CLI.

-2. Use the Docker image to start the installation on the installer host.
+2. Use the installer to start the installation on the installer host.

-3. The installer prompts you for information, including the pairing code you obtained in step **1**.
+3. Provide the installer with all necessary information that it prompts you for.

-4. The installer generates the PCG configuration file from information you provide in step **3**.
+4. The installer generates a PCG configuration file from information you provide in step **3**.

     <br />

     The installer needs access to your Palette account and to your MAAS environment.
 Additionally, one (no HA) or three (HA) machines must be in ready state and have internet access in MAAS.
 If you select one machine in step 3, then you need one in MAAS.
 Likewise, if you select three machines in step 3, you need three in MAAS.
     <br />

-5. The installer installs the MAAS machines and uses the configuration file to build a new cluster to host the PCG application.
+5. The installer provisions the MAAS machines and deploys a new kubernetes cluster to host the PCG application.

 <br />